-Cindy Gunn, HR manager at Encore Personnel
+Cindy Gunn, HR Director at Encore Personnel

 It could be putting a woman’s CV to the bottom of the pile because she’s of child-bearing age or dismissing a candidate because they smelled of cigarette smoke during the interview.
 Unconscious bias exists in all of us, but when it creeps into the workplace it can become a problem.
 So how can we prevent these predispositions from impacting our organisations and ensure we’re promoting a diverse and inclusive environment?

 Whether it’s race, age, religion, gender, wealth or appearance, most of us have been guilty of judging a book by its cover.
 In fact, as humans we’re hard-wired to make quick assessments of others based on our previous experiences, attitudes and stereotypes.
 The danger is that if not addressed in a professional environment, these unconscious biases can thwart recruitment efforts, hinder career progression and undermine an organisation to the point that it impacts on workplace culture and the all-important bottom line.

 Unconscious bias is reported to cost US companies $550 billion (£423 billion) a year as a result of what is called ‘active disengagement’ – an employee deliberately putting the brakes on their productivity because they perceive there to be bias in the workplace.
 Not to mention how it affects talent retention, with those who perceive bias more than three times more likely to say they’re planning to leave their job within the year.
 It even impacts the ideas pipeline, with bias causing people to withhold ideas and solutions that could go on to become extremely valuable to their organisations.